South Dakota Republicans Turn on Killer Attorney General With Vote to Impeach

 “True.
 Jason would have been afforded his rights,” Ravnsborg wrote, referring to himself in the third person.
 “Multiple pedestrian-vehicle accidents have occurred in South Dakota immediately before and after.
 All drivers were similarly charged if charged at all.
 While there may be other conspiracy theories or speculation, none rely on actual evidence or provable testimony and, for that reason, must be dismissed.”

-He blamed Republican Gov. Kristi Noem for placing pressure on him to resign, saying he felt obligated to remain in office to carry out investigations into her conduct as governor.
-Noem is being investigated for her use of state airplanes for out-of-state political travel, and for her involvement in trying to obtain a state real estate appraisal license for her daughter.
+He blamed Noem, a Republican, for placing pressure on him to resign, saying he felt obligated to remain in office to carry out investigations into her conduct as governor.
+Noem is being investigated for her use of state airplanes for out-of-state political travel, and for her involvement in trying to obtain a state real-estate appraisal license for her daughter.

 “My office has multiple ongoing investigations into the Governor’s alleged activities and people associated with her,” he said in a letter to state legislators released late Monday.
 “However, despite her procedural interference and bias towards me, I believe she has rights and should have the ability to let the process prevail regarding these open investigations regarding her and her administration.”